 Fun Fact: “American Horror Story” reinvigorated network appetites for anthology series, but Ryan Murphy’s landmark FX program has yet to surpass the TV Academy’s original favorite miniseries: “Prime Suspect.”
 Helen Mirren’s PBS police procedural would likely be ruled an ongoing series if released under today’s Emmy rules, but its six nominations (and three wins) in the category have it tied with “American Horror Story” — for now.

 Notable Ineligible Series: “Fargo” (Season 4 did not finish shooting before production was suspended.); “The Undoing” (HBO has pushed the release date to Fall 2020); “American Crime Story” (“Impeachment” has not premiered), “True Detective” (Season 4 has not premiered), “The Alienist” (Season 2 did not premiere in time), “The Good Lord Bird” (delayed), “Big Little Lies” (Season 2 is eligible as a drama series), “Genius: Aretha” (delayed)

 The State of the Race

 Another year, another A-list battle in the Limited Series races, and the 2020 actress contenders are stacked with particularly heavy hitters.
 Let’s start with Regina King.
-The three-time Emmy winner is back in her favorite category with “Watchmen,” HBO’s critical and ratings hit which gave King a chance to don the cape and tights without losing an ounce of dramatic substance.
+The three-time Emmy winner is back in her favorite category with “Watchmen,” HBO’s critical and ratings hit that gave King a chance to don the cape and tights without losing an ounce of dramatic substance.
 Her turn may be thrilling and fun, but the nine-episode season provided plenty of moments for the actor to dig deep.